pureprofile/pureprofile-sdk-ios/README.md

 ## Overview

 Pureprofile is a survey platform that delivers surveys through the web and mobile apps.
-The Pureprofile iOS SDK is an easy to use library for developers who want to integrate Purerprofile's surveying platform into their iOS apps.
+The Pureprofile iOS SDK is an easy to use library for developers who want to integrate Pureprofile's surveying platform into their iOS apps.

 ## Project setup